charlota-t/CS2_skin_price_prediction/README.md

 ## About The Project

-This project aims to scrape skin prices from the Steam community market and then predict skin prices on the obtained data.
+This project aims to scrape skin prices from the Steam community market and then predict skin prices from the obtained data.

 <p align="right">(<a href="#readme-top">back to top</a>)</p

-### Prerequisites
+## Prerequisites

 <p align="right">(<a href="#readme-top">back to top</a>)</p>